Obstacles Concern to Detonate Nearshoring in Mexico - California18

-Mexico City.– The rise of companies that seek to take advantage of nearshoring faces obstacles such as the lack of connectivity in production centers, inefficiencies in the dispatch of merchandise and deficient infrastructure, warned specialists.
+Mexico City.- The rise of companies that seek to take advantage of nearshoring faces obstacles such as the lack of connectivity in production centers, inefficiencies in the dispatch of merchandise and deficient infrastructure, specialists warned.

 The collapse of logistics chains due to the pandemic, the conflict between Ukraine and Russia and the trade war between the US and China have favored Mexico’s position as a destination for the relocation of companies.